MasterBurnt/ProxyBurnt/README.md

 Our free proxy list is continually updated so you will always get fresh and working proxies

 [+] Sorting option
-Easy sorting option by country or anonymity with a few clicks.
+Easy sorting option by anonymity with a few clicks.

 [+] Easy exporting
 Get all proxies as clean plain text to your clipboard or download as .txt file.